sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 ---
 layout: post
-title:  'gooseflesh'
+title:  'Gooseflesh'
 author: elizabeth zhiying feng
 category: writing
 medium: fiction
 ---

 He was handsome, I discovered on the truck ride home.
 It was an old-fashioned kind of handsomeness, those dark brows furrowed tight, a meanness implicit in the set of his mouth.
 I was lolling around in the passenger seat, my ribs poking into my lungs.
 I had so many questions, and no means by which to ask them.
 The stranger was silent — frowning — his hands clenched tight around the steering wheel.
 The forest whipped past us, yielding on occasion to clearings of fireweed.
 I spotted an elk through the trees; the idea of a wolf.
 After a little while, we pulled over to the right, a gravel turnout leading into the trees.
 Eventually, a house.
 Modest and two-story and sifted by sourgrass, the door painted red.
 ‘For good luck,’ the stranger explained, fishing for his keys.
 I was set out on the porch.
 Mosquitoes visited my skin, abandoning me soon after.
 The flies had an easier time of it, cocooning in the soft lining of my stomach.